 Formulation: A 1 mg/ml solution in methanol

-Morphine (CRM) (Item No. ISO60147) is a certified reference material categorized as an opioid.1 It is a natural phenanthrene commonly used for its analgesic properties but has a high potential for addiction.
-Morphine is regulated as a Schedule II compound in the United States.
-Morphine (CRM) (Item No. ISO60147) is provided as a DEA exempt preparation.
+Acrylfentanyl (hydrochloride) (CRM) (Item No. 23060) is a certified reference material that is structurally similar to known opioids.
+Acrylfentanyl (hydrochloride) is regulated as a Schedule I compound in the United States.
 This product is intended for research and forensic applications.

 Cayman Chemical products containing Certified Reference Material (CRM) in the name are highly qualified materials manufactured and tested to meet ISO/IEC 17025 and ISO Guide 34 international guidelines for reference materials.
 These materials are tested using validated analytical methods on qualified instrumentation to ensure traceability to SI units of measure.
 Cayman’s CRMs are tested for Homogeneity and Stability and are provided with a certificate stating the CRM property value(s) along with the combined uncertainty of the property value(s).
 These materials are intended for quantitative applications where quantitative accuracy and uncertainty are critical.
 Cayman Chemical is committed to providing quality products to its customers as evidenced by its accreditation to the ISO/IEC 17025 and ISO Guide 34 standards.
 All traceable CRMs may be distinguished by their CofAs and can be downloaded below using the batch number located on the product label.
 For a representative CofA please contact our technical support.